Articles on: Signals and Automation

 A user-defined name for this alert

-Remove the default message and copy your JSON code here.
+Remove the default message and copy your Increase signal JSON code here.

-Check that your settings looks like these (with your own API key and secret)
+Check that your settings look like these (with your own API key and secret)

 Then swap to the Notifications tab.